SAP Customer Data Cloud now offers Phone Number Login. This page describes a legacy solution.

 Codes are sent by SMS through major, highly reliable SMS gateways.
 The service uses multiple gateways for optimal performance.
 When a user reports not having received the code, the service switches to a different gateway to resend the code.

 The following OTP settings can be customized for each website.
-Discuss your preferences with your Account Manager before implementation.
+Discuss your preferences with your Customer Engagement Executive before implementation.

 Caps and Limitations